FACTBOX-After Boris Johnson quits, how will a new UK PM be chosen? | Politics

 FACTBOX-After Boris Johnson quits, how will a new UK PM be chosen?

 Boris Johnson resigned as prime minister on Thursday, triggering a search for a new British leader.
-Below is how a process to find Johnson's successor will work: - Candidates putting themselves forward for the leadership, and there could be many, must be nominated by two other Conservative lawmakers.
+Below is how the process to find Johnson's successor will work: - Candidates putting themselves forward for the leadership, and there could be many, must be nominated by other Conservative lawmakers.

 Boris Johnson resigned as prime minister on Thursday, triggering a search for a new British leader.
-Below is how a process to find Johnson's successor will work:
+Below is how the process to find Johnson's successor will work:

-- Candidates putting themselves forward for the leadership, and there could be many, must be nominated by two other Conservative lawmakers. - Conservative lawmakers then hold several rounds of votes to whittle down the field.
+- Candidates putting themselves forward for the leadership, and there could be many, must be nominated by other Conservative lawmakers.
+How many nominations they require will be set out by the committee in charge of running the contest.
+In 2019 it was increased to eight nominations to speed up the process. - Conservative lawmakers then hold several rounds of votes to whittle down the field.
 Each time they are asked to vote for their favoured candidate in a secret ballot, and the person with the fewest votes is eliminated.

 - The leader of the party with a majority in the House of Commons is the de facto prime minister.
 He or she does not have to call a snap election, but has the power to do so.
 HOW LONG WILL IT ALL TAKE?